Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: The nucleon spectrum from fits to the two-point function

 There are two reasons for stopping at four-state fits.
 First, in the three-state fits to the three-point functions we use $E_0$, $E_1$ and $E_2$.
 The ignored $E_3$, which is most contaminated by all the higher neglected states, acts as a buffer.
 Second, including more than four states overparameterizes the fits.
 A summary of the ground-state mass and the mass gap of the first excited state obtained from different fits is given in Table~\ref{tab:deltaM}.
 Note that in most cases, the $a\Delta M_1^{\{4\}}$ is a little larger but close to that expected for the N(1440).
 The one exception is the low value on the $a094m270$ ensemble that should be the same, modulo finite volume corrections, as from $a094m270L$. \looseness-1

 We find, illustrated by the zero-momentum case in Fig.~\ref{fig:2ptCOMP}, that (i) the final value of $\Delta M_1^{\rm N\pi}$ tracks the prior in $\{4^{\rm N\pi}\}$ and (ii) the two fits, $\{4\}$ and $\{4^{\rm N\pi}\}$, are not distinguished on the basis of the augmented $\chi^2/$dof, which are similar.
-In fact, there is a flat direction in $E_1$ for all $\bm p$, ie, a whole region of parameter values between $\{4\}$ and $\{4^{\rm N\pi}\}$ gives similar augmented $\chi^2/$dof.
+In fact, for each $\bm p$ there is a flat direction in $E_1$, i.e., a whole region of parameter values between $\{4\}$ and $\{4^{\rm N\pi}\}$ gives similar augmented $\chi^2/$dof.
 Since the $E_1^{\rm N\pi}$ corresponds to roughly the value for the lowest theoretically allowed state and is much smaller than the radial excitation N(1440) or $E_1^{\rm 2pt}$, we will assume it is a good estimate of the lower end of possible values.
-Similarly, $E_1^{\rm 2pt}$ is taken to be an estimate of the upper end when probing the sensitivity of results for the ground state matrix elements to $E_1$.
-Later we will discuss other estimates of $E_1$ obtained from fits to three-point functions.
+Similarly, the data derived $E_1^{\rm 2pt}$ is taken to be an estimate of the upper end when probing the sensitivity of results for the ground state matrix elements to $E_1$.
+Later we will discuss other estimates of $E_1$ obtained from fits to the three-point functions.

 The values of $Q^2 = {\bm p}^2 - (E-M_N)^2$ for the two strategies are given in Table~\ref{tab:Q2}, and are essentially the same.
-Nevertheless, all the analyses and plots presented use the values appropriate to the fits, $\{4\}$ or $\{4^{\rm N\pi}\}$.
+Nevertheless, all the analyses and plots presented use the values of $Q^2$ appropriate to the fits, $\{4\}$ or $\{4^{\rm N\pi}\}$.